Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Review your fees annually.
 Compare them against local competitors and national benchmarks.
 Most practices can increase fees 3-5% annually without patient pushback, especially when the increases align with improved service quality.

-Reduce No-Shows and Cancellations
+How Do You Reduce No-Shows and Cancellations?

 Empty appointment slots cost money.
 The average no-show costs an optometry practice $175 in lost revenue.
 A practice with a 15% no-show rate loses over $50,000 annually.